mattwar/Dumbo/src/Dumbo/Strategies.md

     and enough strongly type fields to account for all tag values with some values across different tags sharing the same field if they share the same type.

-    It has a footprint less than or equal to **Fat**.
+    >It has a footprint less than or equal to **Fat**.
-    It never allocates.
+    >It never allocates.
-    It is possible for tearing to occur.
+    >It is possible for tearing to occur.
-    It is undefined when assigned from default.
+    >It is undefined when assigned from default.

     ```
-    struct Union {
+    struct TagUnion {
         Tag _tag;
         TA _valueA1;
         TB _valueB1;